3dTrees-earth/3dtrees-api/README.md

 - CLI support for job management
 - Enhanced job parameter customization

-The core philosophy: **Database as single source of truth** with the API handling all Galaxy communication through background tasks and database updates.
+The core philosophy: **Database as single source of truth** with the API handling Galaxy invocation on write and a cron poller keeping invocation state in sync.

 ## 2. System Flow Diagram